root360/collectd-cloudhealth-memory-aws-plugin/README.md

 We are aware that there is an official agent to upload metrics.
 However, the agent failed to fit in our environment due to variuos reasons:

-* Runs it's own collectd daemon (besided the one we're already using)
+* Runs it's own embedded collectd daemon (besides the one we're already using)
-* Misc. compliance requirements
+* Misc. compliance requirements (where each component needs to be validated):
+  * Installation process fetches a lot of resources from the outside world via wget (contrasting to a single package from a signed repository)
+  * Agent code runs in embedded Ruby

 Within AWS, CloudHealth already has knowledge about CPU and network metrics, so we just need to add the memory metrics on our own by using the [API](https://apidocs.cloudhealthtech.com/#metrics_introduction-to-metrics-api).